Professional Certification: Curriculum

 - Module 1: Framing the Standards of Good Practice

 - Module 4: Health, Safety and Well-Being

 - Module 5: Student Learning & Development I: Advising & Orientations

 Forum Workshops are offered on a regular basis across the U.S. and around the world, and in conjunction with The Forum’s Annual Conference and Biennial European Conference.
 While workshops are open to all education abroad professionals, participants seeking Certification must also complete the Standards Assignments related to the content of each workshop.

-The specially-designed Standards Assignments are exercises that relate to the content of the Standards of Good Practice and provide the means to evaluate the ability to articulate and apply the Standards.
+The specially-designed Standards Assignments relate to the content of the Standards of Good Practice and provide the means to evaluate your ability to articulate and apply the Standards.
 The Assignments require participants to apply what they learn to a variety of education abroad organizational and institutional contexts, and provide opportunities for real world application.
 Standards Assignments are evaluated by Forum Certification Assessors who are trained and appointed by The Forum.

 The Culminating Project is submitted after all of the modules have been successfully completed.
 It requires to draw upon all of the Standards in a project that relates directly to professional work in education abroad.

-Certification maintenance is achieved by demonstrating continuing professional development related to education abroad and the Standards of Good Practice for Education Abroad.
+Certification maintenance is achieved by demonstrating continued professional development related to education abroad and the Standards of Good Practice for Education Abroad.
 This includes participating in a wide range of possible activities, including but not limited to continuing education, professional development, service, scholarship, program development and assessment.